- What commercial auto insurance covers

 - Not reviewing contracts or legal requirements.
 You could lose out on a lucrative contract or breach a legal agreement if you don’t comply with specific coverage types and limit requirements.

-- Identify coverage needs.
+- Determine coverage needs.
 Use your business profile – with the help of your insurance agent – to determine what coverages are essential, optional and nice to have.

 - Choose appropriate coverage limits.
-Match your coverage limits with your business’s risk exposure and the value of your vehicles and attached equipment.
+Match your coverage limits to your business’s risk exposure and the value of your vehicles and attached equipment.
 Consider commercial umbrella insurance if you need extra liability protection.

 - Compare insurance companies.
 Coverage options and rates vary by company.
 Compare at least three insurance companies to find the policy that best meets your needs, limits your exposure and fits within your budget.
 While price is important, consider each carrier’s commercial claims process and customer service reputation to help narrow your choices.